ziapeltagames/lavender-hack/RULES.md

 Actions are chosen from the list below.
 In general, movement is possible in addition to an action.
 This list of actions is not exhaustive - using items (potions, rings, scrolls, wands) and other special abilities (turning) may qualify.
 If possible, actions should be made to fit the critical / complete / partial / fumble framework.

+## Armor

+Armor dice are rolled as needed (don't roll all the armor dice at the start of combat).
+Once rolled, the value is set for the duration of the combat.
+Enemies do not roll for armor - they have fixed value listed in the stat block.

 ## Melee

 Test Strength.